asi-os/asios-docs/GOVERNANCE.md

 This document establishes governance, licensing, contribution guidelines, and release processes for **ASIOS™**, aligning open-core community principles with corporate oversight under Delaware law.
 With **full transparency**, the entire 12-phase **ASIOS™** [Architecture](https://github.com/asi-os/asios-docs/edit/main/GOVERNANCE.md) is open-source, ensuring community participation at every stage.

-While **ASIOS™** embraces open-source principles, **KarLex AI, Inc.** retains the ability to integrate proprietary, enterprise-grade, and security-focused components into the platform.
-This approach allows us to provide commercial offerings, tailored security features, and specialized enterprise services, similar to the models used by organizations like Red Hat and Ubuntu.
-These proprietary modules and enhancements are built to complement the open-source core, ensuring that **ASIOS™** can meet both community-driven innovation and the specific needs of enterprise clients.
+While **ASIOS™** follows an open-source model, **KarLex AI, Inc.** retains the ability to develop and integrate proprietary, enterprise-grade, and security-specific components.
+These proprietary enhancements can include specialized tools, advanced security features, and enterprise support services, similar to how Red Hat and Ubuntu offer both open-source foundations and additional commercial offerings.
+This hybrid approach allows **KarLex AI** to meet the needs of both the open-source community and enterprise customers seeking tailored, secure, and robust solutions.

 ---